What is Colchicine?

 Colchicine does not reduce the actual uric acid levels present in the blood.
-There are other drugs that are prescribed for this, such as probenecid and allopurinol.
+There are other drugs that are prescribed for this, such as probenecid, allopurinol and the newer febuxostat.
 However, because a sudden change in uric acid levels can actually cause a gout attack or increase the severity of existing symptoms, colchicine may sometimes be prescribed at the same time as uric acid-reducing drugs.

 Its main use is in treating the inflammation, swelling and associated pain of acute gout attacks and in the short-term prevention of gout.
 It does this by inhibiting the build-up of white blood cells in the areas of the body where uric acid crystals have formed.
 To protect the area, your body’s own defence mechanism tries to swamp the crystals with white blood cells and pro-inflammatory enzymes and lactic acid are produced as a result.
 It’s these that give rise to the inflammation, swelling and pain of gout.
 So by inhibiting this process you can reduce the pain, inflammation and swelling of a gout attack.

 As with any drug there are side effects.
 However, one has to weigh-up the severity of the pain and disability of the actual gout attack against the severity of the side effects.
 Common side effects are:-